Astros vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has seven doubles, a triple, seven home runs, 16 walks and 22 RBI (40 total hits).
-He has stolen five bases.
+- Ohtani has put up 40 hits with seven doubles, a triple, seven home runs and 16 walks.
+He has driven in 22 runs with five stolen bases.

 Ohtani Recent Games